nightgrey/nightgrey/README.md

 -->

-Hi! 👋 I do things - like development, gaming, photography, art and tech.
+Hi! 👋 I make, like and do things related to software development, gaming, photography, art, design and tech.

 **Latest interests**

+Some of the things I learn and dabble in.

 - 🤖 Machine learning
 - 📦 Blender
 - 🎮 Unreal Engine 5
+- 👨‍🎨 Computer graphics and generative art

 <!--
 **Social**